 The Division of the Social Sciences welcomes 16 new faculty members, ranking from assistant professor to professor.
 This cohort represents an impressive range of expertise in many fields and methodologies.
 Please welcome our newest additions to the Division of the Social Sciences:

-Luc Anselin – Professor, Sociology
+Luc Anselin – Professor, Department of Sociology

 Luc Anselin is one of the founders of the field of spatial econometrics.
 His current work focuses on the analysis of spatial data (i.e., data containing a specific location) ranging from exploration to visualization and modeling.
 His work encompasses the development of appropriate methods, their implementation in open source software, and application in empirical studies, including environmental and natural resource economics, real estate economics, economics of innovation, criminology, public health, electoral studies and international relations.
 Anselin’s publications include many hundreds of articles and several edited books in the fields of quantitative geography, regional science, geographic information science, econometrics, economics, and computer science.

 Anselin joins the University of Chicago from Arizona State University, where he was Regents' Professor, Walter Isard Chair, and the founding director of the School of Geographical Sciences and Urban Planning.
 He also previously held appointments at the University of Illinois, Urbana-Champaign; the University of Texas at Dallas; West Virginia University; the University of California, Santa Barbara; and the Ohio State University.
 He holds a Ph.D. from Cornell University (‘80).
 He is an elected member of the National Academy of Sciences, an elected fellow of the American Academy of Arts and Sciences, and an elected fellow of the University Consortium for Geographic Information Science.
 In 2006, Anselin received the prestigious Alonso Memorial Prize for Innovative Work in Regional Science.
 He is an honored recipient of the 2005 Walter Isard Award.